1988–89 in English football: First Division

 An exciting League season was eventually won by Arsenal, who clinched the title on number of goals scored with a late goal from midfielder Michael Thomas on the final day of the season at Liverpool, six weeks after the death of more than 90 fans at the FA Cup semi-final at Hillsborough, which delayed the end of the league season by two weeks and meant that the last games were played six days after the FA Cup Final, in which Liverpool beat Merseyside rivals Everton 3–2.
 It was Arsenal's first league title for 18 years.

 Nottingham Forest's title challenge was over by the end of April, by which time it was a two-horse race between Arsenal and Liverpool, but compensated for this by winning the Football League Cup and Full Members Cup to end nine years without a major trophy.
 Fourth placed Norwich City mounted the first serious top flight title challenge of their history and although their challenge was over some weeks before the season's end, their final position was their best until they finished third in the inaugural Premier League season.
 They also reached the FA Cup semi-finals for only the second time.
 Derby County completed the top five to secure their best finish since finishing fourth in 1976.

-Coventry City enjoyed their best season since 1977-78 with a seventh-place finish, unlike Everton who's eighth-place finish was their lowest since 1981.
+Coventry City enjoyed their best season since 1977–78 with a seventh-place finish, unlike Everton whose eighth-place finish was their lowest since 1981.
 Newly promoted Millwall finished tenth following a strong start to the season.

 A disastrous season for Newcastle United saw them relegated in bottom place after five years back in the First Division.
 They were relegated alongside local rivals Middlesbrough and a West Ham United side who had almost won the league title three years earlier, and who then sacked their manager John Lyall after 15 years in charge.
 Aston Villa, Luton Town, Sheffield Wednesday (who went through three managers in the season) and Charlton Athletic all had narrow escapes from relegation.